-International Standards on Auditing (UK and Ireland)

-We are required to report to you if, in our opinion, financial and non-financial information in the annual financial report is:
+Under the ISAs (UK and Ireland), we are required to report to you if, in our opinion, information in the annual report is:

-- materially inconsistent with the information in the audited financial statements; or apparently materially incorrect based on, or materially inconsistent with, our - knowledge of the Company acquired in the course of performing our audit; or chorwise micloading - otherwise misleading.
+- materially inconsistent with the information in the audited financial statements; - apparently materially incorrect based on, or materially inconsistent with, our knowledge of the Company acquired in the course of performing our audit; or - is otherwise misleading.

-In particular, we are required to report whether we have identified any inconsistencies between our knowledge acquired in the course of performing the audit and the directors' statement that they consider the annual financial report and accounts taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the entity's performance, business model and strategy; and whether the annual financial report appropriately addresses those matters that we communicated to the Audit Committee that we consider should have been disclosed.
+In particular, we are required to consider whether we have identified any inconsistencies between our knowledge acquired during the audit and the directors' statement that they consider the annual financial report taken as a whole is fair, balanced and understandable and whether the annual financial report appropriately discloses those matters that we communicated to the audit committee which we consider should have been disclosed.